hostsoft/ffmpegtoolkit/README.md

 git clone -b 'n3.2.10' --single-branch --depth 1 https://github.com/FFmpeg/FFmpeg.git ffmpeg
 change to
-git clone https://github.com/FFmpeg/FFmpeg.git ffmpeg
+git clone https://github.com/FFmpeg/FFmpeg.git ffmpeg this will install latest version og ffmpeg

-reinstall

-the n4.0 is versions tag
-you can find it in https://github.com/FFmpeg/FFmpeg/tags
+or you can search here (https://github.com/FFmpeg/FFmpeg/tags) to find the version you need and make changes the n3.2.10 is versions tag you can find it in https://github.com/FFmpeg/FFmpeg/tags
-EG: you like n3.* , just replace n4.0 to n3.* (example n3.2.10 or n2.8 etc..)
+EG: if you like n3.* or n4.* (just replace n3.2.10 to n3.* or n4.* (example n3.2.10 change to n2.8 or n4.0 etc..)
 ```
+Then follow install instructions

 # Automatically installer ffmpeg on you system
 it's free